Teradata/developer-resources/quickstarts/connect-to-vantage/connect-teradata-dbeaver-okta-sso.md

 ## Summary

-This guide demonstrated how to connect to Teradata Vantage using browser-based SSO in DBeaver.
+This guide demonstrated how to connect to Teradata using browser-based SSO in DBeaver.
 This method enables secure enterprise login without manually entering credentials.
 It also provided recommended DBeaver settings to optimize the experience for Teradata users familiar with SQL Assistant.